What Specific Rights and Protections Do Illegal Immigrant Workers Have Under U.S. Labor Laws?

 Role of Unions and Advocacy Groups

-In conclusion, the role of unions and advocacy groups is indispensable in the fight for fair treatment of illegal immigrant workers.
-Their commitment to advocacy, legal support, and community building ensures that these workers have allies in their corner, helping to create a more equitable labor landscape for everyone.
+In summary, unions and advocacy groups are indispensable allies in the ongoing struggle for fair treatment of illegal immigrant workers.
+Their unwavering commitment to legal advocacy, resource provision, and community empowerment plays a vital role in creating a more just and equitable labor environment for everyone involved.

 Future Trends in Labor Rights